Certora/CertoraProverSupplementary/Tutorials/Challenge/README.md

 2. Set your Certora key: `export CERTORAKEY=795ebbac71ae5fd6a19e7a214a524b064e33ff05`.
 3. Edit the [run script](run.sh) solidity compiler to point to your local binary Solidity file path.
 4. Edit [run.sh](run.sh) to include the correct path to the solidity compiler after `--solc`.
+5. Go to the Challenge folder containing `run.sh`.
-5. Execute the script: `./run.sh`.
+6. Execute the script: `./run.sh`.

 You should see a similar message to this one ![success message](success_screenshot.PNG)